RogelioRichmanAstronaut/Ubanku-wallet-bank-app/README.md

+Demo code open source with the authorization of Andrés F. Méndez, CEO of Ubanku Fintech.
 # UbankuApp

 UbankuApp is a robust and scalable mobile application designed to provide a seamless banking experience.
 This demo showcases the frontend of a wallet bank system built using TypeScript and React Native.
 The complete system is a fullstack solution, including a backend built with NestJS, and is suitable for banks or enterprises.